Mitigation of limit cycle oscillations in a turbulent thermoacoustic system via delayed acoustic self-feedback: Results and Discussion

-In Fig.~\ref{fig2}, we show the percentage change in the RMS value of $p^{\prime}$ signals, i.e., $\Delta \bar{p}$, as a function of the length of the coupling tube ($L_{\text{c}}$) when its internal diameter is kept constant at 25.4 mm.
-Here, $\Delta \bar{p}$ indicates the normalized difference between the RMS values of the $p^{\prime}$ signal during the state of thermoacoustic instability when the delayed acoustic self-feedback is off ($p^\prime_{0,\text{rms}}$) and that of $p^{\prime}$ signals when the delayed acoustic self-feedback is switched on, i.e., $\Delta \bar{p}= (p^\prime_{0,\text{rms}}-p^\prime_{\text{rms}})/p^\prime_{0,\text{rms}}$.
-In the absence of suppression of thermoacoustic instability, $\Delta \bar{p}\rightarrow 0 \% $, while for complete suppression, $\Delta \bar{p}\rightarrow 100 \%$ (region II in Fig. \ref{fig2}).
-We emphasize that the combustor is not perfectly silent during its stable state of operation, i.e., $p^\prime_{0,\text{rms}} = 120 \pm 50$ Pa during the stable operation.
-Thus, we do not observe $100\%$ reduction in the RMS value of acoustic pressure fluctuations during the state of significant suppression of thermoacoustic instability.
-Post the region of complete suppression (i.e., in region III of Fig.~\ref{fig2}), $\Delta \bar{p}$ dips suddenly to a lower value as thermoacoustic instabilities are nearly unaffected by the presence of the coupling tube.
-During the state of suppression (region II in Fig. \ref{fig2}), we note that the amplitude of $p^{\prime}$ signal ($p^\prime_{\text{rms}} \sim 200$ Pa) is comparable to that observed for the state of stable operation (i.e., combustion noise) of the combustor ($p^\prime_{\text{rms}} \sim 150$ Pa).
-Furthermore, we find that the optimum value of $L_{\text{c}}$ corresponding to the suppression of thermoacoustic instability is around 1.5 times the length of the combustor (i.e., $L_{\text{c}}/L_{\text{duct}} \approx 1.5$).
-Since the combustor's duct can be modeled as an open-closed acoustic duct and the combustor exhibits the first acoustic mode during the state of thermoacoustic instability, the optimum value of $L_{\text{c}}$ corresponding to the complete suppression is approximately equal to $\dfrac{3}{2} \times L_{\text{duct}} = \dfrac{3}{2} \times \dfrac{\lambda}{4} = \dfrac{3 \lambda}{8}$, where $\lambda$ is the wavelength of the acoustic field self-excited in the combustor duct during the state of thermoacoustic instability.
+In Fig.~\ref{fig2}, we show the percentage change in the RMS value of $p^{\prime}$ signals, i.e., $\overline{\Delta {p}}$, as a function of the length of the coupling tube ($L_{\text{c}}$) when its internal diameter is kept constant at 25.4 mm.
+Here, $\overline{\Delta {p}}$ indicates the normalized difference between the RMS values of the $p^{\prime}$ signal during the state of thermoacoustic instability when the delayed acoustic self-feedback is off ($p^\prime_{0,\text{rms}}$) and that of $p^{\prime}$ signal when the delayed acoustic self-feedback is switched on, i.e., $\overline{\Delta {p}}= ((p^\prime_{0,\text{rms}}-p^\prime_{\text{rms}})/p^\prime_{0,\text{rms}}) \times 100$.
+We define the partial suppressed state as the state where the suppression of limit cycle oscillations (normalized suppression percentage indicated by $\overline{\Delta {p}}$) is greater than 20\% but less than 80\% (region I in Fig. \ref{fig2}).
+The states exhibiting suppression less than 20\% and greater than 80\% are defined as the states with no suppression and complete suppression (amplitude death), respectively.
+These states are illustrated as regions II and III in Fig. \ref{fig2}, respectively.
+We notice that as the length of the coupling tube is increased, the amplitude suppression of thermoacoustic instability also correspondingly increases (region I in Fig. \ref{fig2}).
+Once $L_{\text{c}}$ is above a critical value, we observe amplitude death in the system.
+If $L_{\text{c}}$ is increased post the region of amplitude death (i.e., in region III of Fig. \ref{fig2}), $\overline{\Delta {p}}$ dips suddenly below 20\% as thermoacoustic instabilities are nearly unaffected by the presence of the coupling tube.
+This further indicates that there exists a critical length of the coupling tube for a given value of the tube diameter ($d_{\text{c}}$), where amplitude death is observed due to delayed acoustic self-feedback.
+Also, we note that the variation of $\overline{\Delta {p}}$ is asymmetric across the amplitude death region (in regions I and III in Fig. \ref{fig2}).
+Furthermore, we find that the optimum value of $L_{\text{c}}$ corresponding to the amplitude death of thermoacoustic instability is around 1.5 times the length of the combustor (i.e., $L_{\text{c}}/L_{\text{duct}} \approx 1.5$).
+Since the combustor geometry can be modeled as an open-closed acoustic duct \cite{seshadri2016bifurcation}, and as the combustor exhibits the first acoustic mode during the state of thermoacoustic instability (i.e., $L_{\text{duct}} = \lambda/4$), the optimum value of $L_{\text{c}}$ corresponding to the state of amplitude death is approximately equal to $\dfrac{3}{2} \times L_{\text{duct}} = \dfrac{3}{2} \times \dfrac{\lambda}{4} = \dfrac{3 \lambda}{8}$, where $\lambda$ is the wavelength of the acoustic standing wave developed in the combustor duct during the state of thermoacoustic instability.